zerasul/mdbook_en/13Scroll/scroll.md

 We will start by talking about line scrolling; in this case we can scroll up to 240 lines per screen horizontally; one per pixel (224 in NTSC).
 In such a way that we can scroll different portions of the screen independently.
 This is done by the VDP chip itself, thanks to the scrolling table stored in VRAM.

-Each of the 224 lines stores a fragment of the plan that can be shifted to the right or left so that the direction can be changed if necessary.
+Each of the 224 lines stores a fragment of the backgrounds that can be shifted to the right or left so that the direction can be changed if necessary.
 It is not possible to scroll for each column, although it can be done for every 2 Tiles.

-We remind you that this can be done in each of the two available plans.
+We remind you that this can be done in each of the two available backgrounds.

-### Plane Scroll
+### Plane Scroll (Background Scrolling)

 On the other hand, a complete plane can also be scrolled; for example, because a plane can be scrolled from top to bottom and from right to left; in such a way that we can have images or maps larger than what is allowed on the screen (320x240 or 320x224).